 The Senior Seminar is a requirement for all LAIC Majors in their senior year.
 It is a thematic research course that is not specifically related to the thesis process and that requires a substantial essay on the theme of the seminar.
 Honors Thesis writers need to take the Senior Seminar in the Fall, in order to devote the Spring to the writing of their Honors thesis.

 The Honors Thesis length should be between 40 and 50 pages.
-The recommended font is Courier 12 for all text: main body, headers, footnotes, and bibliography.
 The main text should be double spaced; extended in-text quotations and all footnotes should be single spaced.
 Do not right justify the text.
 All pages should have one-inch margins all around and a header with the author’s last name and the page number.
 Use MLA-style format throughout.